Originally posted on July 30, 2021. Updated on October 4, 2022.

 As a homeowner, there are several actions you can take to keep up both the visual and functional aspects of your garage door.
 And the best part is you don’t need handyman experience to do these jobs!
 As long as you have a strong pair of arms and a free afternoon, you can perform your garage door maintenance.

-- Watch and Listen to Door Operation – Every couple of months, you should make a point to listen to your door open and close while watching the hardware operate.
-This is a great way to catch early signs of an issue like grinding or squeaking noises.
+Every couple of months, you should make a point to listen to your door open and close while watching the hardware operate.
+This is a great way to catch early signs of an issue, like grinding or squeaking noises.
 Also, while you watch, notice if any of the interior parts seem to catch or strain during the cycle.

-- Clean the Tracks – The interior tracks that run along your garage door and ceiling become blocked with debris and dust over time.
+The interior tracks that run along your garage door and ceiling become blocked with debris and dust over time.
 This can cause rollers to pop out of place or accelerate unnecessary damage to your garage door system.
-That is why you should blow out the tracks and wipe them down annually.
+That’s why you should blow out the tracks and wipe them down often.

-- Visually Check Rollers, Springs, and Cables – During your watch and listen routine for your door, also inspect the rollers, springs, and cables.
+During your watching and listening routine for your door, inspect the rollers, springs, and cables.
 These are three important parts that carry a lot of tension from your heavy garage door.
 Check for visible wear like rusting, elongation, and fraying.

-- Clean or Paint Door Exterior – If your door exterior is starting to look worn, wipe it down with some dish soap and spray it off with a hose.
+If your door exterior is starting to look worn, wipe it down with some dish soap and spray it off with a hose.
 This goes a long way to improve the look of your door.
-Also, you may consider a fresh coat of paint if your door is reaching the 5 or 10-year mark.
+Also, you may consider a fresh coat of paint if your door is reaching the 5- or 10-year mark.
 This will bring new life to your curb appeal.

 Contact Us for a Free Quote!